Images of analytic map germs, and singular fibrations: The case of map germs and

 \begin{lemma} \cite[Prop.
 3, Ch.
-VII]{Na} Let $F:X\to Y$ be a holomorphic map between complex spaces such that $X$ is purely dimensional.
-If $\dim_x f^{-1}(f(x))$ is independent of $x\in X$, then any point $a\in X$ has a fundamental system of neighbourhoods $U$ such that the image $f(U)$ is analytic at $f(a))$. \fin \end{lemma} This shows that the image $(f,g)(S\cap B)$ is an analytic set at $0\in \bC^{2}$, for any small enough ball $B$ centred at $0\in \bC^{n}$.
-Thus this image is well-defined as an analytic set germ at $0$, namely it is either the point $0$, or an irreducible plane curve germ.
-This ends our proof of Proposition \ref{p:sing}.
+VII]{Na} Let $f:X\to Y$ be a holomorphic map between complex spaces such that $X$ is purely dimensional.
+If $\dim_x f^{-1}(f(x)) =r$ is independent of $x\in X$, then any point $a\in X$ has a fundamental system of neighbourhoods $U$ such that the image $f(U)$ is analytic at $f(a)$, of dimension $\dim X - r$. \fin \end{lemma} This shows that the image $(f,g)(S\cap B)$ is an analytic set at $0\in \bC^{2}$, for any small enough ball $B$ centred at $0\in \bC^{n}$.
+Therefore this image is well-defined as an analytic set germ at $0$, namely it is either the point $0$, or an irreducible plane curve germ (as it cannot be the whole target space, by Sard theorem).
+This ends our proof of Theorem \ref{p:sing}.